feddelegrand7/scrollrevealR/cran-comments.md

 - I've used the htmlDependency() function from the htmltools package, now scrollrevealR works locally (the user doesn't need an internet connexion), it's also more robust as it relies on a local javascript file (see scrollreveal.min.js).

+- I've moved the GIFS to the .Rbuildignore file.

 Best.